tkhduracell/garmin-grafana/README.md

       # - INFLUXDB3_BUCKET=GarminStats
       # - INFLUXDB3_OBJECT_STORE=file
       # - INFLUXDB3_DB_DIR=/data
+      # - INFLUXDB3_QUERY_FILE_LIMIT=5000 # this set to be a very high value if you want to view long term data
     ports:
       - '8086:8086' # Influxdb V3 should map as "8181:8181" (Change INFLUXDB_PORT on garmin-fetch-data appropriately for InfluxDB V3)
     volumes: